What is the course about?

 What will we cover?

 The practical exercises in each session will focus upon a different technical approaches to the subject.
-This will be linked to a presentation referencing particular artists, their approaches and its relevance in contemporary portraiture.
+This will be linked to a presentation referencing particular artists, their approaches and their relevance to contemporary portraiture.
 You will be encouraged to consider and discuss these approaches and contexts each week.

 We will cover: